 A: The 440BX/GX chipset requires the memory manufacturer to program an EEPROM chip with SPD (Serial Presence Detection) on the module in order for the BIOS to program the chipset's timing registers properly.
 Your DIMM may not have the EEPROM chip on the module, or the EEPROM may not contain the correct program.
-Check with your memory vendor for details.
 The figure below shows a DIMM module with an SPD EEPROM chip.
+One solution is to change the Method of Memory Detection in the Advanced Chipset Setup of the BIOS to the "Auto Only" setting.